 ‘I’ve done an online shop for them today,’ I say, thinking this is the ideal time to get my sister on side and finally end Mum’s gallivanting.
 ‘There’s no point having online deliveries if she’s going here, there and everywhere.
 In the space of a week, she’s been to the garden centre, dentist, doctor’s and now the farm shop!’

 A look of horror flashes across my sister’s face.
 She fixes her eyes on Mum.
 ‘Well, stay away from me.
 You could be riddled with disease.’

-‘I’m not sure the online shop is working,’ Mum says.
-‘We don’t need four hundred and eighty tea bags.’
+‘I’m not sure the online shop is working out,’ Mum says.
+‘We don’t need 480 tea bags.’

 ‘There’s a giant-sized butter, too,’ Dad says, holding his hands apart to show just how big.
 ‘Massive.’